-Recently refurbished and extended with the aid of grants and donations, the William Morris Gallery is open from Wednesday to Sunday, and admission is free.
+Refurbished and extended with the aid of grants and donations, the William Morris Gallery is open from Wednesday to Sunday, and admission is free.
 The gallery was crowned Museum of the Year in 2013, winning a £100,000 prize.

-Lloyd Park has also recently been restored and enhanced with the aid of lottery grants and council funding.
+Lloyd Park has also been restored and enhanced with the aid of lottery grants and council funding.
 There’s now a nature area, café and community room, together with improved sports facilities, paths, lighting, railings and seating.

 Postal district: E17

 Website and web page: Friends of the William Morris Gallery and Friends of Lloyd Park